 Where to Stay

-at Kurseong.
-WBTDC (West Bengal Tourism Development Corporation)
+available at Kurseong.
+WBTDC (West Bengal Tourism Development

-has its tourist lodge on the highway.
-This offers rooms with
+Corporation) has its tourist lodge on the highway.
+This offers

-excellent views.
-The tourism lodge is also famous for good
+rooms with excellent views.
+The tourism lodge is also famous

-it serves.
-Even if you are not staying in Kurseong, you should
+that it serves.
+Even if you are not staying in Kurseong, you

-stop over at the tourist lodge and spend a few minutes over
+should stop over at the tourist lodge and spend a few minutes

 The other accommodation that we prefer here